Mumford-Tate groups of 1-motives and Weil pairing

 \subsection{Representation of the unipotent radical}

-Let $M=[u:\mathbb Z^n\to G]$ be a 1-motive defined over an algebraically closed subfield $K$ of $\CC$.
-By \cite[Th\'eor\`eme 0.1 and 3.7]{B03} the unipotent radical of the Lie algebra of the motivic Galois group $\Galmot(M)$ of $M$ is the \textit{smallest} extension of the abelian variety $B$ by the torus $Z(1)$ containing the point $\tR$
+As in the previous Subsection assume the 1-motive $M$ defined over $ K= \oK \subseteq \CC$.
+By \eqref{eq:ses}, the Lie algebra of the unipotent radical of the motivic Galois group $\Galmot(M)$ of $M$ is the extension

-whose factors system is the restriction to $B \times B$ of the map \eqref{factorsystem} (recall that $B,Z(1)$ and $\tR$ have been introduced in Section \ref{subsection:BZ}).
-The fibre functor ``Hodge realization" $ \T_\HH$ on the tannakian category $\langle M\rangle^\otimes$ generated by the 1-motive $M$ is fully faithful (see \cite[Theorem 1.2.1]{A19}), and so the image of the above short exact sequence via $ \T_\HH$ is the short exact sequence of mixed Hodge structures
+whose factors system is the restriction to $B \times B$ of the map \eqref{factorsystem} (recall that $B$ and $Z(1)$ have been introduced in Section \ref{subsection:BZ}).
+The image of the above short exact sequence via the fibre functor ``Hodge realization" is the short exact sequence of mixed Hodge structures over $\QQ$